OSLL/mdbci/README.md

 * Amason EC2
 * Remote PPC boxes (mdbci)
 * Libvirt boxes (kvm)
-* Docker boxes for Ubuntu Trusty, CentOs 6.7 and 7.0
+* Docker boxes

+#### AWS nodes

+Don't forget add dummy box for vagrant aws provider by following command: vagrant box add dummy https://github.com/mitchellh/vagrant-aws/raw/master/dummy.box

-### Libvirt nodes
+#### Libvirt nodes

 Installation steps: https://github.com/pradels/vagrant-libvirt

-While testing libvirt nodes, do not forget to add the current system/server user to libvirtd group and logout.
+While testing libvirt nodes, do not forget to add the current system or server user to libvirtd group and logout.
 If you use Jenkins, restart it to.

+Currently supported boxes:

+* Ubuntu 14.04 (trusty), 12.04 (precise)
+* Debian 7.5
+* CentOS 6.5
+* CentOS 7.0

+P.S.
+You may use vagrant-mutate plugin for converting yours vagrant boxes  (virtualbox, ...) to libvirt boxes.

-### Docker nodes
+#### Docker nodes

 The docker provisioner can automatically install Docker, pull Docker containers, and configure certain containers to run on boot.